 The Ruhr’s reinvented industrial heritage offers some of Europe’s most original travel experiences.
-If you are a fan of industrial heritage, you. will find many great places in Germany to visit.
+If you are a fan of industrial heritage Dropdown content, you. will find many great places in Germany to visit.

-Edged by white cliffs, Germany’s largest island remains a gentle, pastoral place where it’s easy to escape the crowds.
+Edged by white cliffs, Germany’s largest island Dropdown content remains a gentle, pastoral place where it’s easy to escape the crowds.

 High local demand means that many German tipples barely leave the valleys where they are grown.
-Go for a wine-tasting and a walk through the wine yards at the Deutsche Weinstraße.
+Go for a wine-tasting and a walk through the wine yards at the Deutsche Weinstraße Dropdown content.

-Soak up the views from high-altitude pistes, or brave the fearsome Kandahar World Cup Run in Garmisch-Partenkirchen.
+Soak up the views from high-altitude pistes, or brave the fearsome Kandahar World Cup Run in Garmisch-Partenkirchen Dropdown content.

-Aachen’s ancient cathedral is a taste of Byzantium in the heart of the city.
+Aachen’s Dropdown content ancient cathedral is a taste of Byzantium in the heart of the city.

-Idle in escapist Strandkörbe seats or skim across the sea on a kite-surf in one of the many small sea resorts on the North Sea.
+Idle in escapist Strandkörbe seats or skim across the sea on a kite-surf in one of the many small sea resorts on the North Sea Dropdown content.

-Enjoy the alpine scenery, clean air and moderate to challenging hikes in Bavaria’s beautiful south.
+Enjoy the alpine scenery, clean air and moderate to challenging hikes in Bavaria’s beautiful south Dropdown content.

 Top image: Neuschwanstein Castle - shutterstock